dynamsoft-docs/barcode-reader-docs/programming/features/barcode-scan-region-mobile.md

 > Notes:
 >
-> - You can either configure these settings via the `PublicRuntimeSettings` struct or via a JSON template.
+> - You can either configure these settings via the `SimlifiedCaptureVisionSettings` struct or via a JSON template.
-> - When using `PublicRuntimeSettings`, you can only specify one region.
+> - When using `SimlifiedCaptureVisionSettings`, you can only specify one region.
 > - When using JSON template, you can specify more than one region.

 ### Specify a ROI via SimplifiedCaptureVisionSettings